dengLawrence/WARP-Project/README.md

 - 11/14/2022 : Added initial 2 tests to ChannelVisualizationTest.java. -David, Lawrence
 - 11/15/2022 : Updated implementation of ChannelVisualization.java to work for tests. -Ethan
 - 11/16/2022 : Finalized ChannelVisualization.java with JavaDoc comments. -Ethan
+- 11/16/2022 : Lab meeting - delegated roles and planned for Sprint 3.